July 12-13 and 19-20, 2014

 The audience arrives at Cecilia Ravine Park.
 There is a hub of activity here- eco-conscious bike decoration, healthy concessions, ethical merchandise and box office tents dot the landscape of the park.
 Riders buy a ticket, decorate their bicycles and then proceed to an open courtyard area where they are met by a team of audience wranglers.
 At regular intervals, in groups of twelve, audiences are dispatched on a tour with a map of the relevant stretch of the trail.
 Each tour takes in three shows and returns to the hub.
 Performing companies repeat their short shows several times a day for these small audiences aboard bicycles.
 Audiences may see up to four tours (12 shows) on one admission.
 Between rides they enjoy smart food and surprise bursts of entertainment that emerge from the environment of the park.

-- Theatre Inconnu
+Punch For Peace – Theatre Inconnu (Victoria)

 - CRD Arts Development